-Wichita’s 150th birthday is in 2020 and people and organizations around the city are participating with special safely-distanced celebrations (here and here and here, among others) and now even a documentary.
+Wichita’s 150th birthday was in 2020 and people and organizations around the city participated with special safely-distanced celebrations (here and here and here, among others) and there was even a documentary.

 And can we just call it what it is?
 A sesquicentennial!!
 A word as fun to pronounce as it is to spell.

-In the hour-long video, KPTS multimedia journalist Chris Frank documents the story behind the latest installments of Wichita’s Keepers on Parade and how they are becoming part of Wichita’s birthday celebration.
+In the hour-long video, KPTS multimedia journalist Chris Frank documented the story behind the latest installments of Wichita’s Keepers on Parade and how they became part of Wichita’s birthday celebration.

-He interviews local artists who are working on the Keeper 150 project by applying their artistic abilities to 10-foot versions of the iconic Keeper of the Plains sculpture by Blackbear Bosin.
-Each Keeper reflects the area where it is being installed as well as the personality and style of the artist who worked on it.
+He interviewed local artists who worked on the Keeper 150 project by applying their artistic abilities to 10-foot versions of the iconic Keeper of the Plains sculpture by Blackbear Bosin.
+Each artist’s Keeper reflects the area where it was being installed as well as the personality and style of the artist who worked on it.

 After watching it, I thought it would be a really fun family activity to try to find all of the Wichita Keepers on Parade.
 I have no idea (at the moment) who keeps track of all the locations of the mini-Keepers, but when I find out you’ll be the first to know!
 EDITED: Found them!
 Together Wichita has a super-convenient map with 35 Keepers on Parade locations.
 What a fun challenge it would be to visit all 35 – except that some of them are inside the lobbies of businesses, so maybe finding the ones outside is a better idea. 🙂